edonisth/e-reads/README.md

 ## 📚 Current Book Collection

-The current collection includes works across various genres and time periods:
+The current collection includes over 25 works across various genres and time periods:

-- **Philosophy**: Pascal's "Pensées", Nietzsche's "The Birth of Tragedy"
+- **Philosophy**: Pascal's "Pensées", Nietzsche's "The Birth of Tragedy" and "Ecce Homo", Burke's "A Philosophical Inquiry Into the Origin of Our Ideas of the Sublime and Beautiful"
-- **Science Fiction**: Frank Herbert's "Dune" series, Douglas Adams' "The Hitchhiker's Guide to the Galaxy"
+- **Science Fiction**: Frank Herbert's "Dune" trilogy, Douglas Adams' "The Hitchhiker's Guide to the Galaxy", George Orwell's "1984"
+- **Horror & Thriller**: Stephen King's "The Shining" and "On Writing: A Memoir of the Craft"
 - **Transcendentalism**: Thoreau's "Walden & Civil Disobedience"
-- **Technology & Privacy**: Assange's "Cypherpunks", Collier's "Tor"
+- **Technology & Privacy**: Assange's "Cypherpunks", Collier's "Tor", Mollick's "Co-Intelligence: Living and Working with AI"
-- **Economics**: "The Bitcoin Standard"
+- **Economics**: Ammous' "The Bitcoin Standard"
-- **Literature**: McCarthy's "Blood Meridian", Gogol's "The Nose"
+- **Literature**: McCarthy's "Blood Meridian", Gogol's "The Nose", Schnitzler's "Dream Story", Coleridge's "The Rime of the Ancient Mariner"
 - **Classical Works**: Horace's "Odes"
-- **Japanese Literature**: Mishima's "Sun & Steel"
+- **Japanese Literature**: Mishima's "Sun & Steel" and "The Temple of the Golden Pavilion"
+- **Photography & Art**: Sontag's "On Photography"
+- **Poetry**: Pessoa's "Selected Poems"

 ## 🛣️ Roadmap